Postnuptial Agreement in North Carolina

-A postnuptial agreement can be a valuable asset for many married couples – and a survey of American divorce lawyers suggests that requests for postnups are becoming more common.
+A postnuptial agreement is increasingly valuable for many married couples.
+A survey of American divorce lawyers indicates that more couples are requesting these agreements.

 What is a Postnuptial Agreement?

 As the name suggests, postnuptial agreements are contracts established between couples after they are married.
 Many matters can be addressed in a postnup, such as finances, property, assets, child custody and spousal support.